 The God of the Bible is a God of love, mercy, righteousness, and truth.
-He would not condemn to hell somebody who never even had a chance to live, let alone a chance to accept the gospel and grow spiritually.
+He would not condemn to hell somebody who never even had a chance to live.
 We must also keep in mind those who have severe cognitive disabilities.
-Though it is a teaching of Scripture that God has inscribed a moral law into the hearts of all people, each individual nevertheless needs to be capable of understanding it.
+Though it is a teaching of Scripture that God has inscribed a moral law into the hearts of men, every person needs to have the mental capacity to act.
 Each person will be judged according to his or her own conduct (2 Corinthians 5:10; 1 Peter 1:17).
-Babies can accomplish neither good nor evil.
+Babies cannot accomplish do anything on their own.
 So what could God judge them for?

 A topic I discussed seven years ago a wee bit more in detail.ReplyDelete

 Tank you, Jesse.
 I saw your message from Lucas Banzoli's blog and I came here to see your opinion about the theme.
 I agree with you two.
 Forgive if my english is wrong, I am from Brazil hahahaReplyDelete

 No problem.
 I am glad that you found this article helpful.
 May God bless you too.